tkoomar/VCFdbR/README.md

 ## So what exactly does VCFdbR do?

 VCFdbR takes data in the difficult-to-parse and search [Variant Call File](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format and converts it to a SQLite database that can be indexed, allowing for rapid searching.
 This makes exploratory analyis significnatly faster and removes the need to read the entire VCF into memory at once.
-This design was inspired by the fantastic [GEMINI](https://gemini.readthedocs.io/en/latest/), but has some critical changes to allow for processing very large cohorts and remvoes a lot of overhead by not providing its own bespoke interface to the dattabase.
+This design was inspired by the fantastic [GEMINI](https://gemini.readthedocs.io/en/latest/), but has some critical changes to allow for processing very large cohorts and remvoes a lot of overhead by not providing its own bespoke interface to the database.

 For example, a variant specified like this in a VCF:
 ```{text}